-A ballpoint pen introduced by Parker in January 1954 and still in production.
+A ballpoint pen introduced by Parker in January 1954 and still in production as of this writing.
 Parker’s engineers had learned from others’ failures, and the $2.95 Jotter (first-year model shown below) was an instant success.
 It had a much greater capacity than its competition, it was offered with a choice of point sizes, and its mechanism rotated the refill 1/4 turn each time the point was extended in order to equalize wear on the ball tip.
 In 1957, Parker created the T-Ball Jotter by fitting the refill with a textured ball made of sintered tungsten carbide for better ink transport and longer life.
 See also ballpoint, BiC, CA, Rocket.

 |JoWo||(JoWo Berliner Schreibfeder GmbH; pronounced YO-vo) A nib manufacturer located in Berlin, Germany; founded in 1852 as Heintze & Blanckertz to produce linoleum cutters (for linoleum block printing) and steel pens (dip nibs).
 The company was the first German manufacturer of steel nibs, and beginning in about 1913 had its own rolling mill.
 Partially destroyed by the bombing of Berlin during World War II, the factory was rebuilt and the company nationalized as VEB Berliner Schreibfeder in 1949.
 In 1953, VEB began producing butterfly nibs for fountain pens, and in 1955, tipped nibs.
 In 1994 the company went bankrupt but was reconstituted by two long-time employees, Joachim Hildebrand and Wolfgang Lemme, using the first two letters of each man’s name to form the company name.
 Today JoWo produces both steel and gold nibs of high quality.
 Many JoWo steel nibs are marked IRIDIUM POINT GERMANY; but this mark has been tainted by being used in a deceptive fashion on Chinese copies, and it is less used on authentic German nibs than it once was.
 See also Bock, butterfly nib, IRIDIUM POINT GERMANY, Schmidt.|